Authors: Dr. Jean-Paul Rodrigue and Dr. Theo Notteboom

 Port terminals handle three types of flows, which are inbound (imports), outbound (exports), and transshipment (mostly for containers), each of which is associated with different forms of port-centric logistics.
 These come into two tiers:

 - Port cargo logistics (first tier).
 The set of activities that directly affect the load unit of the cargo handled at the port.
 The first is the function of storing where the cargo is waiting to be picked up or transshipped.
 This usually occurs within the terminal facility (for transshipment, a container rarely leaves the terminal facility), with the dwell time an important consideration for supply chain managers to organize pickup.
 The de-stuffing (and often palletization) of container loads is an important activity that takes place at nearby specialized facilities.
 Transloading is also commonly associated with de-stuffing activities as it transfers loads of maritime (ISO) containers into domestic containers.
-Empty containers are then repositioned either back to the container terminal or an empty depot.
+Empty containers are then repositioned either back to the container terminal or to an empty depot.
 Containers are then available to be picked up for stuffing and then exported.

 - Port-related production and distribution (second tier).
 Activities that perform a level of transformation (in whole or in part) to the cargo that is either imported or exported through a port.
 Inbound cargo, particularly finished goods, must be consolidated and sorted in distribution centers for hinterland customers.
 Outbound cargo is usually warehoused waiting to be loaded (break-bulk cargo) or stuffed (containerized cargo).
-For manufacturing activities that are closely dependent on global markets, either for inputs (suppliers) or outputs (customers), will tend to be located in the vicinity of port areas.
+Manufacturing activities that are closely dependent on global markets, either for inputs (suppliers) or outputs (customers), will tend to be located in the vicinity of port areas.
 The commodity sector has traditionally shown a high association with port terminals (e.g. petrochemicals), which has usually endured.
 However, the growing use of containers to transport commodities such as agricultural goods, including refrigerated goods, conveys a new dynamic to port-centric logistics.

 Moreover, instead of using the stacking area as a facilitator for a smooth synchronization between transport modes, shippers and logistics service providers started to use terminals as places for the temporary storage of consignments.
 Terminals thus serve as buffers in logistics chains.
 This has allowed them to develop value-added logistics activities such as: